laravel-ja/ja-docs-11.x/original-en/queries.md

 <a name="raw-methods"></a>
 ### Raw Methods

-Instead of using the `DB::raw` method, you may also use the following methods to insert a raw expression into various parts of your query. **Remember, Laravel can not guarantee that any query using raw expressions is protected against SQL injection vulnerabilities.**
+Instead of using the `DB::raw` method, you may also use the following methods to insert a raw expression into various parts of your query. **Remember, Laravel cannot guarantee that any query using raw expressions is protected against SQL injection vulnerabilities.**

 <a name="selectraw"></a>
 #### `selectRaw`